 Led by Dr. Kevin J. Eschleman

 Dr. Eschleman received his undergraduate training in psychology at the University of California, Santa Cruz.
 He continued his formal training at Wright State University in Dayton, Ohio where he received his PhD in Human Factors and Industrial / Organizational Psychology.
 Prior to joining the faculty at SF State, Dr. Eschleman was a Civilian Research Psychologist with the Air Force Research Laboratory where he conducted both basic and applied psychological research.
-Driven by a passion for organizational influences, Humanistic Psychology, and Positive Psychology, Dr. Eschleman's research focuses on employee well-being, work-life balance, job performance, and personality.
-Dr. Eschleman seeks to explore these processes among intrinsically motivated people in highly demanding environments (e.g., military, medical, non-profit).
+Driven by a passion for business, Humanistic Psychology, and Positive Psychology, Dr. Eschleman's research focuses on career mentor relationships, employee well-being, creativity, and personality.
 Dr. Eschleman's professional philosophy is driven by theorist Kurt Lewin's notion, "there is nothing more practical than a good theory."
 However, his personal philosophy is driven by the notion that there is nothing more pleasing than a good veggie burger.
-Additional information about Dr. Eschleman's interests can be obtained from www.eschleman.com
+Learn more about Dr. Eschleman from www.eschleman.com

 Dr. Eschleman, the HOP Lab Director, leads a team of graduate and undergraduate student researchers.
 The HOP Lab is designed to provide student psychologists training in basic and applied psychology research while adhering to rigorous methodologies and the scientific method.
 The primary goal of the HOP Lab is to improve the effectiveness of organizations while protecting the most valuable resource - the workers.